 This course aims to enhance students' abilities and competence in information search, critical reading and analysis, and communication in biochemistry.
-In addition, transferable skills and strategies for professional development necessary for career entry and for a sustainable satisfying career are also our emphases.
-Through different course activities, students should also be able to develop their generic skills in collaborative teamwork, problem solving, and peer-assessment.
+In addition, helping students to develop their professional mindset, strategies and tactics in order to launch a sustainable career is also our objective.
+Through different course activities, students should also be able to develop their generic skills in effective communication, collaborative teamwork, problem solving, and career planning and development.